Zephyrus G15 EndeavourOS compatibility

 Encrypted Linux install

-Since I have EndeavourOS running on other machines, I proceeded with partitioning the SSD in order to make room for Linux.
+Since I have EndeavourOS running on all other machines, I proceeded with partitioning the SSD in order to make room for Linux.
 The Zephyrus G15 came with an one Terabyte SSD which gave me plenty of space to shrink the C drive by about 300+ Gigabytes.
 Once finished, I started the installer.
-Everything went as expected and upon rebooting, I was asked to enter the password to decrypt the hard drive and shortly after I got to choose which of the two operating systems to boot.
+Everything went as expected and upon rebooting, I was asked to enter the password to decrypt the hard drive and shortly after that I got to choose which of the two operating systems to boot.

 I’ve picked Windows 10 Pro for the first boot just to see if it booted and it did.
 I then backed up the eSupport directory which would be needed if I wanted to reinstall Windows.
-Please do some research and learn why making an external copy of this directory is a must as the contends can not be downloaded from ASUS.
+Please do some research and learn why making at least one external copy of this directory is a must as the contends can not be downloaded from ASUS.
 Be smart and back up.

 Configuring battery charge and graphics processor usage on the Zephyrus